deepsnowland/TLD-Gear-Variation/README.md

 # Installation

-- Install [Modders Gear Toolbox](https://github.com/Jods-Its/Modders-Gear-Toolbox/releases/) and [ModComponent](https://github.com/dommrogers/ModComponent/releases/), as well as their respective dependencies.
+- Install [Modders Gear Toolbox](https://github.com/Jods-Its/Modders-Gear-Toolbox/releases/) and [ModComponent](https://github.com/dommrogers/ModComponent/releases/), they are required.
 - Download GearVariation.modcomponent from the releases page and drop it into your mods folder.

 # Additional Thanks